bodhi-root/public-wiki/content/personal/reading-list.md

 * Rating: Very Good
 * Date: 2013

 Good book - and very practical.
 Everyone hates bad meetings.
 This book provides advice for how to run effective meetings, combining that with a story that shows the principles of good (and bad) meetings played out in an interesting way.
-Many managers at Kroger structure team meetings based on this book.
 It's an excellent way to think about meetings and a consistent reminder that meetings should be setup with a specific purpose in mind.
 They should also have drama, context, and importance to those attending the meeting.

 Recommended by: Nick Kaufman